About the HIT

 Workers and their families will forego access to programs to improve care quality and lower costs, such as wellness initiatives and disease management tools, as employers are forced to make cuts to investments in health programs.

-Facing a premium increase of approximately $5,000 over the next decade, small businesses are being forced to decide between creating jobs or providing health coverage to their employees.
+Facing a premium increase of approximately $500 per employee annually, small businesses are being forced to decide between creating jobs or providing health coverage to their employees.

 Poor & Middle Class